bluthej/codebook/docs/zipf.md

 ## What is Zipf's law, anyway?

 Zipf's law comes from quantitative linguistics.
-It states the most used word in a language is used twice as much as the second most used word, three times as much of the third, etc. It's an empirical law that holds in different languages and texts.
+It states that the most used word in a language is used twice as much as the second most used word, three times as much of the third, etc. It's an empirical law that holds in different languages and texts.
 There's a lot of interesting theories about why it should hold: [have a look at the Wikipedia article if you're curious](https://en.wikipedia.org/wiki/Zipf%27s_law).
 A generalized form of Zipf's law states that:

 $$p(r) = \frac{1}{Cr^\alpha}$$

-That is, the frequency of $r^{th}$ most frequent word in a language is a power law with exponent $\alpha$; the canonical Zipf's law is obtained when $\alpha=1$. $C$ is a constant that makes the distribution add up to 1.
+That is, the frequency of the $r^{th}$ most frequent word in a language is a power law with exponent $\alpha$; the canonical Zipf's law is obtained when $\alpha=1$. $C$ is a constant that makes the distribution add up to 1.

 ## Our project